geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 ##### **Geohot** [[00:33:05](https://www.youtube.com/watch?v=-ayeO_SKx70&t=1985)]
 Yeah.
-You can look at just the shape tracker and the output will tell you if something's going to be completely overwritten or not.
+You can look at just the ShapeTracker and the output will tell you if something's going to be completely overwritten or not.
 If it's a mask store, it won't be.
 But that's like one line check.
 It's not a..